Please consult Is There Life After Calculus? for assistance in selecting an appropriate course. Course descriptions are included below.

 (also PHIL 4310)

-Fall 2024.
+Fall 2026.
 4 credits.
 Student option grading.

 First course in mathematical logic providing precise definitions of the language of mathematics and the notion of proof (propositional and predicate logic).
 The completeness theorem says that we have all the rules of proof we could ever have.
 The Gödel incompleteness theorem says that they are not enough to decide all statements even about arithmetic.
 The compactness theorem exploits the finiteness of proofs to show that theories have unintended (nonstandard) models.
 Possible additional topics: the mathematical definition of an algorithm and the existence of noncomputable functions; the basics of set theory to cardinality and the uncountability of the real numbers.
+Students will be expected to be comfortable writing proofs.
+More experience with proofs may be gained by first taking CS 2800 or a 3000-level MATH course.

-MATH 4820 - [Topics in Logic and the Foundations of Mathematics]
+MATH 4820 - Topics in Logic and the Foundations of Mathematics

-Fall.
-Not offered: 2024-2025.
-Next offered: 2025-2026.
+Not offered 2026-2027.
 3 credits.
 Student option grading.

-Prerequisite: PHIL 2310, PHIL 3310, PHIL 3300/MATH 3840, or permission of instructor.
+Prerequisites: PHIL 2310, PHIL 3310, PHIL 3300, MATH 3840, or permission of instructor.
 A background in logic is required.

 Advanced discussion of a topic in logic or foundational mathematics.

-MATH 4860 - [Applied Logic]
+MATH 4860 - Applied Logic

-Fall.
-Not offered: 2024-2025.
-Next offered: 2025-2026.
+Not offered 2026-2027.
 3 credits.
 Student option grading.

-Topics chosen from the following: propositional logic, first-order logic, and higher-order logic, both classical and intuitionistic versions, including completeness, incompleteness, and compactness results.
+Topics chosen from propositional logic, first-order logic, and higher-order logic, both classical and intuitionistic versions, including completeness, incompleteness, and compactness results.
 Natural deduction and tableaux style logics and connection to the lambda calculus and programming languages and logics, and program verification.
+Other topics chosen from equational logic, Herbrand universes and unification, rewrite rules and Knuth-Bendix method, and the congruence-closure algorithm and lambda-calculus reduction strategies.
+Modal logics, intuitionistic logic, computational logics and programming languages (e.g., LISP, ML, or Nuprl).
+Students will be expected to be comfortable writing proofs.
+More experience with proofs may be gained by first taking a 3000-level MATH course.

-MATH 4870 - [Set Theory]
+MATH 4870 - Set Theory

-Spring.
-Not offered: 2025-2025.
-Next offered: 2025-2026.
 3 credits.
 Student option grading.

-Prerequisite: at least one prior course in Philosophy or logic, or permission of instructor.
+Prerequisites: at least one prior course in Philosophy or logic, or permission of instructor.

-This course is a sequel to PHIL 3300 / MATH 3840 but is also open to students who have not had the latter.
+This course is a sequel to PHIL 3300/MATH 3840 but is also open to students who have not had the latter.
 After a brief review of the central ideas from the latter course, it will cover the construction of the real numbers, cardinality, the ordinal numbers, the cardinal numbers, the axiom of choice, and time permitting, another topic or two.

 MATH 4900 - Supervised Research

-Fall 2024, Spring 2025.
-1-6 credits, variable.
+Fall 2026, Spring 2027.
+1-4 credits, variable.
 Student option grading.

 Permission of instructor required.
 To apply for independent study, please complete the on-line form.